 Stress leads to many health issues and headache is one of them.
 Stress is nothing but the body’s response to a challenge or demand.
 Everyone experiences stress, which can be triggered by a range of events, from small daily hassles to major life incidents like family issues, toxic relationships, and divorce or job loss.
 Try to be punctual on your healthy diets and good sleep.

-7. Call Your Doctor
+7. Call Your Headache Specialist in Bangalore

 Headache may lead to many neurological problems – for example, if you suffer from chronic headaches and can’t find relief with normal medications, you might be experiencing cervicogenic headaches.

-A headache that gets worse even after you take pain medications so if you have an immediate health concern, don’t wait weeks to book an appointment with the Best Headache Specialist in Bangalore
+A headache that gets worse even after you take pain medications so if you have an immediate health concern, don’t wait weeks to book an appointment with the best Headache Specialist in Bangalore.

 Our expert Neuro team at NeuroWellness in Bengaluru provides consultation and treatment to all neuro problems.